yusuf-s-ahmed/yusuf-s-ahmed/README.md

 #### Yusuf S. Ahmed

 - 2nd Year Computer Science BSc at City, University of London
 - AI Systems Engineer at Department of Engineering, City, University of London
+- Cyber PATH Student at National Cyber Resilence Centre Group

 I build systems that communicate with each other, involving data, AI, and cloud computing.